-A final boarding pass check, then the escalators to Irish departures level where ICTS were waiting, asking questions.
-A few questions asked, and I was allowed to board the plane.
+A final boarding pass check, then the escalators to the Irish departures level where ICTS were waiting, asking questions.
+A few questions were asked, and I was allowed to board the plane.

 CO23 – United Airlines (As Continental Airlines) , Boeing 757-200WL, Seat 35F, Economy Class (New United Colours)

 I was welcomed aboard and made my way down the back of the plane.
 Knowing the full length of what was ahead, I chucked the rucksack in the overhead bin, coat to the side, and settled in for the long flight.
 Eventually, I was joined by my two seatmates, and a quick look around the plane showed that every economy seat was accounted for.

 Looks like United made a few pennies on this route today – well not from me maybe, but that’s beside the point.

 The safety video played again, and this time it seems Jeff Smiek is still walking around Chicago O’Hare with his staff but is skipping anything to do with the United Mileage Plus Credit Card, rather than just getting to the message of the video.
 It’s a welcome change considering UK people who consider Mileage Plus Credit cards get small beer in comparison to some of the US Credit Card deals.
 The safety video played (the same Continental video with Rhapsody in Blue dubbed over it) and soon enough, we were pushing back and underway.